 Delphiniums are traditional English garden plants.
 The tall spikes of flowers add height and color to the early to midsummer garden.
 They are excellent plants for the center of island beds or the back of the border.
-They are basically insect and disease free.
+They are very resistant to insects and diseases.
 Colors include white, pink, lavender, blue and purple.